Steps to Take After an Auto Accident in Texas

 Check Yourself for Injuries

-The first thing to do after being involved in a car accident is to check yourself for injuries.
-Visually inspect yourself for lacerations or bruising and have someone else examine you for any injuries you may not initially notice on your head, neck, or back.
+The first thing to do after being involved in an accident, even if it was a minor car accident, is to check yourself for injuries.
+Visually inspect yourself for lacerations or bruising and have someone else examine you for any serious injuries you may not initially notice on your head, neck, or back.
 Carefully test your range of motion for any pain.
 If you notice any injuries or feel any pain, limit your movement and call 911 to seek emergency medical services.
 And remember: you may have suffered internal or soft tissue injuries that are not immediately apparent, so you should be sure to seek medical help as soon as possible, even if you feel fine.

 Check on Your Passengers